garmoncheg/iframely-wordpress/iframely/readme.txt

 == Changelog ==

+= 0.3.0 =

+ - Use native Twitter oEmbed support

 = 0.2.9 =

 Since WP 4.4, your site [publishes embeds](https://make.wordpress.org/core/2015/10/28/new-embeds-feature-in-wordpress-4-4/) by default so that other WP sites can embed summaries of your posts.